Murtaza-arif/all-you-need-to-know-for-data-engineer/README.md

 - Terraform for Infrastructure as Code.

 ### 7. DevOps for Data Engineers
-- CI/CD pipelines for data workflows.
-- Monitoring and logging with CloudWatch, ELK Stack.
+- Monitoring and logging with data drift, ELK Stack.

 ### 8. Machine Learning Engineering Integration
 - Data preparation and feature engineering.